-I said to him, ‘My football team, Hawthorn, lost its coach this week indefinitely.
-The guy has a rare disease.’
+I said to him, ‘This week the football team I support lost its coach indefinitely.
+The coach has a rare disease.’

 Tom is only mildly interested in Australian Rules football, but this was his chance to at least pretend to be interested.
 He could have asked me questions like,